 Teenager dead after shooting prompts lockdown at Mall of America 2 days before Christmas

-BLOOMINGTON, Minn. -- A shooting prompted the Mall of America to go on lockdown Friday night on a busy shopping night less than two days before Christmas.
+BLOOMINGTON, Minn. -- A 19-year-old man died in a shooting that prompted the Mall of America to go on lockdown Friday night less than two days before Christmas.

-The lockdown was lifted shortly after 9 p.m., just an hour after it started.
-Mall of America says it will stay closed for the rest of the evening.
+Bloomington Police Chief Booker Hodges says around 7:50 p.m., officers heard gunshots on the first floor of Nordstrom.
+There were 16 officers working in the mall at the time of the shooting.

-The Bloomington Police Department says it is working with mall security and the Hennepin County Crime Lab to process the scene.
+Hodges says it appears there was a physical altercation prior to the shooting involving anywhere between 5-9 individuals.

 This is the second lockdown Mall of America has gone on this year--shots fired outside the Nike store prompted a lockdown in August.